Loading...

 APS and IAP students are required as part of the APS and IAP curriculum to play all regular Conservatory Orchestra concerts.
 Examples of “regular Conservatory Orchestra Concerts” are: regular Fisher Center concerts, Prison concerts, Benefit concerts, Graduate Conducting Program (GCP) concerts, Conservatory Orchestra run-out/tour concerts, Winter Songfest etc.

-In addition to the regular Conservatory Orchestra curricular concerts APS and IAP students are asked, as part of their music curriculum, to participate in eight GCP readings each semester.
+In addition to the regular Conservatory Orchestra curricular concerts APS and IAP students are asked, as part of their music curriculum, to participate in up to eight GCP readings each semester.
 Below are the dates for the fall semester.

 9:30-12:30 Olin Hall